At a glance

 - Country: UK, the portable Sunday roast of the street stall

 The problem is simple to state and hard to solve: take the wettest meal on the British table and make it walk.
 A roast dinner is meat, roast potatoes, vegetables, stuffing and gravy, a plated meal for cutlery, and this dish folds all of it into a single sheet of baked batter to be carried in one hand instead.
-A large thin Yorkshire pudding is baked flat and pliable, loaded along a line, and rolled closed.
+A large thin Yorkshire pudding is baked flat and pliable, loaded along a line, and rolled closed like a burrito.
 There is no loaf in it anywhere.
-The pudding is the wrapper, the starch and a good part of the flavour at once, which is what sets it apart from the bread sandwich where a wedge of Yorkshire pudding sits inside a roll.
-Here the pudding is the sandwich, and the test is whether one fold can hold a full dinner together on a walk.
+The pudding is the wrapper, the starch and a good part of the flavour at once, and the test is whether one fold can hold a full dinner together on a walk.

 A York Shop and a Viral Fold

-The Yorkshire pudding is old and well dated; the wrap is new and precisely attributed.
-The pudding itself goes back to a dripping pudding cooked under roasting meat, recorded in The Whole Duty of a Woman in 1737, with the name Yorkshire pudding fixed by Hannah Glasse in her 1747 Art of Cookery.
-Its place in the Sunday roast, and even a Royal Society of Chemistry standard from 2008 holding that it must rise at least four inches to deserve the name, all describe the tall crisp plate pudding, the one the wrap has to be baked against rather than from.
+The pudding is old and well dated; the wrap is new and precisely attributed, and the gap between the two dates is most of the story.
+A dripping pudding cooked under roasting meat is recorded in The Whole Duty of a Woman in 1737, and Hannah Glasse fixed the name Yorkshire pudding in her Art of Cookery in 1747.
+A 2008 Royal Society of Chemistry standard even held that the thing must rise at least four inches to deserve the name, a definition the wrap quietly ignores, since the wrap pudding is bred for the opposite of rise.